 Many EDR vendors are evolving to provide managed services.
 Unlike MSSPs, these vendors have more advanced capabilities and threat intelligence to defend against known and unknown threats.

-But EDR solutions don’t give you visibility into your network and the cloud, leaving gaps in your defenses.
+EDR solutions don’t give you visibility into your network and the cloud, leaving large gaps in your defenses.
 This service is best for organizations that already have robust cloud and network security but need enhanced endpoint protection.

 3. Managed Detection and Response